 Rossell and Baker (1996) concluded that transitional bilingual education is no better than structure immersion programs in developing English language skills.

 So, we can see that each researcher has his own opinion about bilingualism in education.
-Some researchers like May suggest that they are two education programs for bilingualism.
+Some researchers like May suggest that there are two education programs for bilingualism.
 One of them is subtractive program the other one is additive program.
-Other researchers like Freeman and Hornberger argued that philpsophiesw and goals of bilingual education are affected by themes like sociohistorical, cultural, and political.
+Other researchers like Freeman and Hornberger argued that philpsophies and goals of bilingual education are affected by sociohistorical, cultural, and political themes.
 Researchers like Rossel and Baker suggested that transitional education is the same program as improving English skills.

 The aim of this paper will be to find out the advantages and disadvantages of being bilingualism and second language learner.
 A lot of people believe that is sufficient to know as foreign language English.
 These people would be right if we would live 5 or 6 years ago.
 But know the world is changing and language gets an important part of the world and the life from the people.
 People who are rounded with languages like people who are bilingual has a great advantages and of course people who are studying languages has advantages too.
 But I want to know are these people understand their advantages or does it them care or doesn’t she or he it?
 The thinking of the students who are bilingual and students who are second language learner is important because each of this group has different opinions about languages and for understanding which group has more benefits I’m doing this study.